2017 World Championships in Athletics – Men's discus throw

 The men's discus throw at the 2017 World Championships in Athletics will be held at the Olympic Stadium on 4–5 August.

+The winning margin was 2 cm which as of 2024 is the only time the men's discus has been won by less than 25 cm at these championships.

 Summary

 The first throw of the final was a personal best by American Mason Finley, 67.07 metres.
 It only held the lead for two throwers until Andrius Gudžius threw 67.52 metres.
 Those held up through the round.
 At the start of the second round, Finley added almost another metre to his personal best, throwing 68.03 metres.
 The next thrower, world leader Daniel Ståhl went better throwing 69.19 metres.
 The next thrower was Gudžius, who edged two centimetres further with a 69.21 metres.
 Those three throws at the start of the second round were the medals.
 No other athlete came within two metres of Finley for bronze.

 Records

 Before the competition records were as follows:

 No records were set at the competition.

 Qualification standard

 The standard to qualify automatically for entry was 65.00 metres.